Acute & Chronic Back Pain

 Chronic back pain, on the other hand, is back pain that has lasted more than three months.
 Often, but not always, this type of pain is a dull, throbbing pain.
 Chronic back pain also can become progressively worse over time, and since it is a persistent pain that could indicate a serious or life-threatening condition, it’s important to see a physician who can determine the cause of the discomfort.

 The first step to combating acute or chronic back pain is to educate yourself about the many conditions that can cause these symptoms.
 Our cervical (neck), thoracic (middle) and lumbar (lower) spinal regions are made up of a series of 24 individual vertebrae, and each vertebra is separated from the ones above and below by a padded disc, called an intervertebral disc.
 These discs absorb tension and stress from the daily activities our necks and backs endure.
 As we age, however, the soft discs can begin to degenerate, rupture and shift.
 On both sides of a vertebra there are open spaces called foramina through which spinal nerves travel on their way to other parts of the body.
 If a damaged disc impinges on this neural passageway and constricts the nerves, pain will result.
 Other issues that could lead to acute or chronic back pain are herniated disc, bulging disc, bone spurs, arthritis, a sports injury or improper body mechanics.

 - Lower back pain – Disc damage in the lumbar region of the spine can affect nerves that control sensation in the legs, buttocks and feet.
 You may experience pain that shoots down one leg, called sciatica, due to pressure on the sciatic nerve in the lower back.

-If a thorough examination prompts your physician to diagnose you with acute or chronic back pain, let the experts at Laser Spine Institute introduce you to our minimally invasive procedures that have helped tens of thousands of people find relief from neck and back pain.
-Contact us today for a free review of your MRI or CT scan to determine if one of our outpatient procedures can help you.
+If a thorough examination prompts your physician to diagnose you with acute or chronic back pain, let us introduce you to our minimally invasive procedures that have helped tens of thousands of people find relief from neck and back pain.
+Contact us today for your MRI review to determine if one of our outpatient procedures can help you.